Christovis/Christovis.github.io/_blog/2022-04-14-blog-media.md

     by Kate Raworth; ISBN-13: 9781847941398
     * Coverage: [+++++\_\_\_\_\_]

+* Book: "The Digital Transformation of Labor: Automation, the Gig Economy and Welfare"<br/>
+    Edited by Anthony Larsson and Robin Teigland; ISBN-13: 9780429317866
+    * Coverage: read Chapter 16 "Digitalization, circular economy and the future of labor"

 * Book: "Carbon Technocracy: Energy Regimes in Modern East Asia"<br/>
     by Victor Seow; ISBN-13: 9780226721996
     * Coverage: [+++++\_\_\_\_\_]